The-Microservice-Dungeon/docs/docs/trading/tradingService.md

 ### current-resource-prices

-At the begining of each round the new sell-resources prices are anounced
+At the beginning of each round the new sell-resources prices are announced

 Channel: **current-resource-prices**